-- Application essays: There are four essay questions that ask you to address your interest in the Penn Summer Abroad program regarding your goals and aspirations, experiences traveling abroad, any relevant coursework as well as the academic and personal growth you hope to experience.
+- Application essays: There are three essay questions that ask you to address your interest in the Penn Summer Abroad program regarding your goals and aspirations, experiences traveling abroad, any relevant coursework as well as the academic and personal growth you hope to experience.
 The application will also provide you with the necessary details on how to submit your answers.

 - Letter of recommendation: You will be asked to submit a letter in support of your application that should come from a faculty member or a graduate TA who has recently taught you.
 To submit an online recommendation, please follow the instructions on the application.